Interreg

 Interreg C: interregional cooperation

-This strand aims towards networking as well as the exchange of knowledge and experiences in order to develop policies and measures for local citizens and communities while also improving the way they live together.
-Through the cooperation of regions and municipalities from neighbouring countries and territories within the EU, Interreg C aims to foster new ideas, opportunities and joint solutions in order to better address the needs of local residents and address current challenges such as climate change and social inequalities by means of regional policies.
-There are two programmes for the implementation of Interreg C that are also open to organisations from the cultural and creative sectors.
-In many cases, projects funded by Interreg C focus on how arts and culture can help shape a more inclusive and sustainable living space in cities and regions.
-Funding is provided, for example, to various European city networks that explore how European metropolises can make culture (cultural policy) more accessible or how small cities can preserve their cultural heritage and integrate it into sustainable urban development.
-The following sub-programmes under Interreg C are particularly relevant for cultural projects:
+The aim of this focus is networking and the exchange of knowledge and experience in order to develop political strategies and measures for local citizens and communities and to improve their coexistence.
+Through the cooperation of regions and municipalities from neighboring countries and areas within the EU, new ideas, opportunities and joint solutions are to be developed in order to better address the needs of local residents and current challenges such as climate change or social inequalities with regional policies.
+There are two programmes for the implementation of Interreg C that are also accessible to organizations from the cultural and creative sectors.
+Projects funded by Interreg C often focus on how art and culture can help to make living spaces in cities and regions more inclusive and sustainable.
+For example, various European city networks are funded that focus on how European metropolitan areas can make culture (policy) more accessible or how small cities can preserve their cultural heritage and integrate it into sustainable urban development.
+The following Interreg C sub-programs are particularly relevant for cultural projects:

 In the past, the following cultural projects could be implemented thanks to the support of Interreg:

-Interreg funding is available to a wide range of organisational forms.
-This may vary, however, depending on the orientation and the respective sub-programme.
-Among others, the programme is generally aimed at:
+Interreg funding is available to a variety of organizational forms.
+However, this can vary depending on the focus and the respective sub-program.
+In general, the program is aimed at, among others

 In order to be eligible for Interreg funding, it is necessary to cooperate with European partners from the respective border region.
 The number of projects and other eligibility criteria depend on the orientation and the respective sub-programme.